Section 1: Introduction

-This precisely became the reason why the need for a modern corporate wellness program arose to today’s leaders and organizations.
+This is why the need for modern corporate wellness programs arose for today’s leaders and organizations.

-A corporate wellness program is an employers’ approach towards creating a healthy workplace by incorporating various health activities within the daily work schedule to promote their employees’ wellbeing.
+Corporate wellness programs are an employers’ approach towards creating a healthy workplace by incorporating various health activities within the daily work schedule to promote their employees’ wellbeing.

 Furthermore, such programs help in solving various workplace health risks from consumption of unhealthy food and drinks, stress, lack of physical activity and more.
 These measures, in particular, help in cultivating a sense of being healthy

-The importance of having a wellness program at the workplace can also be linked to employee retention and acquisition.
+The importance of having an employee wellness program at the workplace can also be linked to employee retention and acquisition.

-According to a study by American Psychological Association:
+According to a study by the American Psychological Association: